CyberMaryVer/ITC_Project_prepare_Data/README.md

                         the page number to start the search -l LIMIT, --limit LIMIT
-                        the maximum number of questions to retrieve -v, --verbose         determines if the program execution is displayed by CLI
+                        the maximum number of questions to retrieve -f, --file            save the data in a CSV file -s, --save            save the data in the database (the database must exist before) -v, --verbose         determines if the program execution is displayed by CLI
 ```